Syrian nationality law

 Syrian nationality law is the law governing the acquisition, transmission and loss of Syrian citizenship.
 Syrian citizenship is the status of being a citizen of the Syrian Arab Republic and it can be obtained by birth or naturalization.
-The Syrian Nationality Law was enacted in 1969, by Legislative Decree 276.
+The Syrian Nationality Law was enacted in 1969, by Legislative Decree No. 276/1969.

+The Law

+The law that regulates Syrian nationality is Legislative Decree No. 276 issued on November 24, 1969.

+Acquisition of citizenship

 Nationality at birth

 The Syrian nationality is determined predominantly by paternity (father) (see Jus sanguinis).
 The place of birth is irrelevant, and being born in Syria does not grant an automatic right to Syrian nationality.
 That is, in most cases, individuals are deemed to be Syrian nationals regardless of whether they are born inside or outside Syria as long as their father holds Syrian nationality.
+Birth in Syria does not in itself confer Syrian citizenship.
+Therefore, Jus soli does not apply.

 Birth to a Syrian mother does not automatically confer nationality.
 If a Syrian woman marries a foreign husband, their children will have the foreign husband's nationality and have no claim to Syrian nationality, even if they were born and raised in Syria.
 The legal ramifications are that these persons face a number of obstacles, one of which is their inability to work in the public sector.
 It is also harder and more restrictive for foreigners to own real estate in Syria.

-Birth in Syria does not in itself confer Syrian citizenship.
-Therefore, Jus soli does not apply.

 Children born in Syria to fathers who are Palestinian nationals, even if they themselves were born in Syria, are considered Palestinian not Syrian nationals.
+Although the Syrian Palestinian enjoys most of the rights available to the Syrian citizen except the right to vote and run for office.
+The special Syrian ID cards for Palestinian refugees are issued.
 "Only in very limited circumstances, such as the absence or statelessness of a father, could the mother grant her child Syrian citizenship."